Please rotate your device

-- Passengers will not be permitted to enter the terminal.
-CISF personnel deployed at the entrance of the airport will ensure that no one is allowed to enter without wearing a facemask.
+- Passengers without a facemask will not be permitted to enter the terminal.
+CISF personnel deployed at the entrance of the airport will ensure that no one is allowed to enter the airport without wearing a mask.

-- Passengers can be fined as per the state law and may be handed over to the security agencies to be dealt with as per the applicable law on the subject.
+- At the airport, they can be fined as per the State Law and they may be handed over to Security Agencies for dealing with the matter as per the applicable law on the subject.

 - Before departure the passenger can be deboarded.

 - During the course of the flight, such a passenger may be treated as “unruly passenger” and procedure in respect of handling such unruly passenger shall be followed by the concerned airline.

 - No entry without face mask

 - Availability of hand sanitizers at all touch points

 - Regular sanitization of assets at all touch points